dotnetthoughts/dotnetthoughts.github.io/_posts/2020-12-10-running-playwright-on-azure-functions.md

 ---
 This post is about Running Playwright on Azure Functions and deploying it to Azure.
 Playwright is a Node.js library to automate Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.
 Since it is a Node.js library I am creating this azure function in Javascript.
 This function will read a URL as input parameter and converts that URL into a PDF file.
 So first I am creating an Azure function with Javascript.

 I am creating the function using VSCode.
 I am created a function using Javascript and HttpTrigger.
 Next I am installing the Playwright package using the command - `npm install playwright`. this command installs Playwright and browser binaries for Chromium, Firefox and WebKit.
+And I am installing `playwright-chromium` as well, so that I can access the library in the code.

 Here is my `package.json` file
 {% highlight Javascript %}
+{
+  "name": "url2pdf",
+  "version": "1.0.0",
+  "description": "",
+  "scripts": {
+    "start": "func start",
+    "test": "echo \"No tests yet...\""
+  },
+  "dependencies": {
+    "playwright": "^1.6.2",
+    "playwright-chromium": "^1.6.2"
+  },
+  "devDependencies": {}
+}
 {% endhighlight %}

 Next modify the `index.js` file like this.